-- The day-ahead scheduling reserve market structure was evaluated as not competitive because market participants failed the three pivotal supplier test in 15.4 percent of all cleared hours in 2017. - Participant behavior was evaluated as mixed because while most offers were equal to marginal costs, a significant proportion of offers reflected economic withholding. - Market performance was evaluated as competitive because there were adequate offers in every hour to satisfy the requirement and the clearing prices reflected those offers, although there is concern about offers above the competitive level affecting prices.
-Offers above \$0.00 set the clearing price in 2,373 hours (27.1 percent). - Market design was evaluated as mixed because the DASR product does not include performance obligations, and the three pivotal supplier test and appropriate market power mitigation should be added to the market to ensure that market power cannot be exercised at times of system stress.
+- The day-ahead scheduling reserve market structure was evaluated as not competitive because market participants failed the three pivotal supplier test in 16.8 percent of all cleared hours in the first three months of 2018. - Participant behavior was evaluated as mixed because while most offers were equal to marginal costs, a significant proportion of offers reflected economic withholding. - Market performance was evaluated as competitive because there were adequate offers in every hour to satisfy the requirement and the clearing prices reflected those offers, although there is concern about offers above the competitive level affecting prices.
+Offers above \$0.00 set the clearing price in 99 percent of cleared hours). - Market design was evaluated as mixed because the DASR product does not include performance obligations, and the three pivotal supplier test and appropriate market power mitigation should be added to the market to ensure that market power cannot be exercised.